 Input from the External Accounting Firm

 Depending on the team’s level of accounting expertise, it often makes sense to involve the company’s external accounting firm when preparing the normalizations and projections.
 Accounting firms are familiar with typical practices for normalization.
 For many companies today, revenue recognition has become a very important element in financial statements and projections.
-Most management teams just aren’t familiar enough with the new revenue recognition policies under GAAP or IFRS accounting standards.
+Most management teams just aren’t familiar enough with the complex revenue recognition policies under US GAAP or IFRS accounting standards.
 When you’re showing projections in the same spreadsheet as your historic financials, it’s essential that the same accounting treatment be applied for the historic and future periods.
-For these, and other reasons, I believe it’s usually advisable to have the external accounting firm review the complete financial model, check the normalization, projection methodologies, assumptions and formulas.
+For these, and other reasons, it’s usually advisable to have the external accounting firm review the complete financial model, check the normalization, projection methodologies, assumptions and formulas.
 In some cases, the prospective buyers will also require the external accounting firm to do a “quality of earnings report.”